phstc/phstc.github.com/_posts/2014-02-08-adventures-in-mongodb-land.md

 [On OS X >= 10.9.1 we need to set up some extra rules to enable syslog](https://groups.google.com/d/msg/mongodb-user/XyGzMZ4dTYY/XzjyLfdL7RIJ), otherwise it will not fail, but we will not be able to get the log outputs.

+Log all messages via syslog to a separate mongodb.log:

     sudo vim /etc/asl/org.mongodb

-    # Log all messages via syslog to a separate mongodb.log
     ? [= Sender mongod.27017] claim only
     * file /var/log/mongodb.log mode=0640 compress format=bsd rotate=seq file_max=5M all_max=20M

-or
+**or**

-     # Save all messages to system.log
+Save all messages to system.log:

      ? [= Sender mongod.27017] file /var/log/system.log

 Then reload the syslogd configuration: